ponfri/cypress_template/cypress_instructions.md

 ## Page Object Usage Policy
 *Purpose: Ensure all page object usage is consistent, maintainable, and easy to refactor.*
-- **Page object instantiation location**: Always instantiate page objects (e.g., `const utilitiesPage = new UtilitiesPage();`) at the top of the test file, directly under the import statements.
-Do not instantiate page objects inside test blocks or functions.
+- **Page object instantiation location (MANDATORY)**: You must instantiate all page objects (e.g., `const utilitiesPage = new UtilitiesPage();`) at the top of the test file, directly under the import statements. **Never instantiate page objects inside test blocks, functions, or within any describe/it hooks.** This rule is strictly enforced for maintainability and clarity.
+If you violate this rule, your code will be rejected or refactored.

-- **Always use page objects**: When writing or generating Cypress tests for this project, always use the page object classes in `cypress/e2e/pageObjects/*.po.ts` for all element interactions, navigation, and assertions.
-- **Do not use raw selectors**: Avoid using raw selectors (e.g., `cy.get`, `cy.contains`, etc.) directly in test files.
-Instead, use the public getters and interaction methods provided by the page object classes.
-- **Import convention**: Import page objects at the top of each test file.
-Use the correct `.po.ts` filename and instantiate with any required constructor arguments.
-- **Navigation**: Use navigation and workflow methods from the page objects for moving between pages or performing common actions.
-- **Element interaction**: Use interaction methods (e.g., `clickButton()`, `typeInField()`) from the page objects.
-If a new interaction is needed, add it to the relevant page object class first.
-- **Assertions**: Use assertion methods from page objects if available.
-If not, add them to the page object before using in tests.
-- **Extending page objects**: If a test requires a new element or workflow, update the corresponding page object class to include a getter or method for it before using in the test.
+**Navigation (MANDATORY)**: Always use menu navigation or page object workflow methods to move between pages (e.g., clicking navigation links/buttons).
+Only use direct `visit()` calls if explicitly specified in the test requirements.
+Do not use `cy.visit()` or pageObject.visit() for navigation unless instructed.

+## Formatting Requirements
+- **Import statements**: Do not add blank lines between import statements.
+Only add a single blank line above the first import and below the last import.
+This keeps the import block compact and readable.

 ## Example Test Structure